kaireinhold/projects/README.md

-This is a collection of all my projects.
+This is a collection of all my code projects.